I-35W & 46th Street station: Background and history

 While making plans to restructure transit service in the south metro areas in 2002, Metro Transit planners proposed constructing transit stations at locations along I-35W at Diamond Lake Road, 46th Street, and 35th/36th Streets.
 Stations along I-35W were not planned to accommodate park-and-ride facilities.
 At the time there was no crosstown service on 46th Street.
 The approved plan created Route 46 which travels between Edina and Saint Paul along 46th Street among other streets.
 A new route that was eventually replaced by the Orange Line, Route 535, was also instituted to provide all-day express transit service between Bloomington, Richfield, and downtown Minneapolis.

 The Minnesota Legislature passed a bill to study BRT in the I-35W corridor from Lakeville to Minneapolis in 2003 with bipartisan support from Lakeville and Minneapolis legislators.
 Plans for the station were included in the Crosstown Commons reconstruction project.
 The Minnesota Department of Transportation was required to request municipal consent from the city of Minneapolis for project but were initially denied consent in 2004 due to the city's concern that MnDOT was not sufficiently committed to BRT on I-35W.
+MnDOT appealed to a board created under state law.
+The appeals board created a plan to create the 46th St Station and have MnDOT commit to funding transit projects.
 Minneapolis eventually approved municipal consent in April 2005 after it reach an agreement with MnDOT to extend BRT north from the Crosstown Commons project border to downtown.
 Extending BRT to downtown would involve the then unfunded I-35W Access Project.
 Unresolved issues included how buses would travel from the HOT lanes in the center to bus only shoulder lanes after 46th Street and into downtown.
 Transit stops and a potential BRT station at Lake Street were other concerns.

 Plans for the 46th Street Station in 2004 were compared to the Uptown Transit Center minus the parking and turnaround space for buses which was a smaller proposal than a bus hub proposed in 2000.
 There was no funding identified for the 46th Street Station in 2004.
 By 2006 the state legislature approved $3.3 million in the bonding bill for design and construction of the station.
 Construction of the station was predicated on the replacement of the 46th Street bridge over I-35W and phasing of the Crosstown Commons reconstruction but was expected to open in 2010 or 2011.
 Federal funding was also identified when the region applied through the Urban Partnership Agreement which identified ways to reduce congestion, especially along the I-35W corridor.